-The South Eastern Business and Clinical Support Team held a workshop for members of the four ICPs in the area (Lisburn, North Down, Ards and Down) on 7 May.
-The workshop was an opportunity for members of the ICPs across the South Eastern localities to meet and to develop relationships.
-A number of attendees delivered presentations about their professional roles, providing ICP colleagues with insights and understanding into the challenges and opportunities which exist within their respective sectors to develop ICP working.
+The Northern Business and Clinical Support Team held a workshop for members of the four ICPs in the area (East Antrim, Antrim/Ballymena, Mid Ulster, Causeway) on 9 May.
+The workshop was an opportunity for members of the ICPs across the Northern localities to meet and to share learnings.
+A number of attendees delivered presentations about the implementation of service changes for the ICP clinical priorities (older people, diabetes, respiratory and stroke care), providing ICP colleagues with insights and understanding into the successes to date and the challenges and opportunities which exist within their respective sectors to develop ICP working.

-Discussions also took place about the commissioning process; future plans across the South Eastern locality; and opportunities to maximise and coordinate community and voluntary sector involvement in ICPs going forward.
+Discussions also took place about communications; the commissioning process; future plans across the Northern area locality and the enhanced role of local councils; and opportunities to maximise and coordinate community and voluntary sector involvement in ICPs going forward.